 Non-Degree/Credit Extension Program Academic Information

-Students may take up to 6-credits each semester and a maximum of 14-credits while enrolled in the Non-Degree/Credit Extension Program.
+Students may take up to 6 credits each semester and a maximum of 14 credits while enrolled in the Non Degree Credit Extension Program.
 It is the student’s responsibility to monitor credits earned while enrolled in the Program.
 Students who exceed the maximum allowable credit limit will be required to withdraw or will be administratively withdrawn from those credits that exceed the limit without benefit of a refund.
-The University of Connecticut School of Social Work reserves the right to remove unauthorized registrations, to cancel classes, or to make other changes as conditions warrant.
+The University of Connecticut School of Social Work reserves the right to remove unauthorized registrations without benefit of a refund.

-A student who wishes to register for a Non-Degree/Credit Extension course must be in good academic standing with a cumulative Grade Point Average (GPA) of 3.0 or better.
-Students with a low GPA, excessive incomplete grades or withdrawals from courses cannot continue in the Non-Degree/Credit Extension Program unless approved by the Associate Dean for Academic Affairs and Director of the MSW Program.
+A student who wishes to register for a Non Degree Credit Extension Program course must be in good academic standing with a cumulative Grade Point Average (GPA) of 3.0 or better.
+Students with a low GPA, excessive incomplete grades or withdrawals from courses cannot continue unless approved by the Associate Dean for Academic Affairs and Director of the MSW Program.

-The period during which completed courses may be counted toward graduation requirements is limited to 6 years, counting back from MSW graduation date.
-Students should plan their course of study taking into consideration the 6-year limit.
+The period during which completed courses may be counted toward graduation requirements is limited to 6 years, counting back from the date of graduation.
+Students should plan their course of study carefully taking into consideration this 6-year limit.

 Substantive Area/Focused Area of Study

-A Substantive Area/Focused Area of Study provides an opportunity for students to organize their nine elective credits on a population or social problem area as a complement to their method concentration of study.
-For more information on Substantive Area/Focused Area of Study click here.
+A substantive area/focused area of study provides an opportunity for students to organize their 9 elective credits on a population or social problem area as a complement to their method concentration of study.

 Policy on Class Attendance